Pascal to step down as Sony studio head after hacking upheaval

 "I am very confident we can return to normal, but I think that level of transparency on some of those issues creates trust issues," he said.

-Pascal's new production venture will focus on film, television and theater, the studio said.
+Pascal's new production venture will focus on film, television and theatre, the studio said.
 As part of a four-year agreement, Sony Pictures will finance Pascal's venture and retain distribution rights to the films.

 (Additional reporting by Piya Sinha-Roy and Dana Feldman in Los Angeles; editing by Christian Plumb and Gunna Dickson)